valermor/pages/README.rst

 DOM is when we call get\_items().

-This is the other key-concept of *pages*: by using UIComponent, we can build components that instantiate WebElement only when we need to use them.
-This eliminates the possibility of StaleElementReferenceException to be raised during the execution.
+This is the other key-concept of *pages*: by using UIComponent, we can build components that instantiate a WebElement only when we need to use it.
+This eliminates the possibility of StaleElementReferenceException(s) to be raised during the execution.

 Distributing pages